 What is ORACLE_HOME

-ORACLE_HOME is the location of Oracle database home directory, which contains many important file relationship we may use them very often.
-To find the directory, we need more information.
+ORACLE_HOME is the location of Oracle database home directory path, which contains many important file relationship we may use them very often.
+To find the directory path, we need more information.

 In this post, I'll talk about how to find ORACLE_HOME in the following OS: